sharifmamun/sharifmamun/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on large scale backend web applications.
+- 🔭 I’m currently working on large scale Data & Analytics backend web applications.
+- 🔭 I’m currently working with Databricks, Apache Spark, Azure Synapse, and SQL.
 - 🌱 I’m currently learning Docker, Kubernetes, and Go.
 - 📫 How to reach me: My handle is sharifmamun for almost all popular emails/social medias/services.